 Best time to visit Budapest

 Budapest is a popular European destination among tourists.
-Apparently, the best times to visit Budapest are between March to May and September to November.
-Also, Spring is pleasant in Budapest and the room rates are affordable.
+Apparently, the best time to visit Budapest is during March to May and September to November.
+Also, Spring is pleasant in Budapest and the room rates are quite affordable.
 As well as flights are a lot cheaper than what you’ll find in the summer.
-If you plan on visiting in May, make sure to take part in the two of the city’s best food, beer and wine events – ‘Rosalia Festival and OTP Bank Gourmet Festival ‘which take place on May and remember to pack an umbrella.
-Since rain showers become more prevalent as this season.
+If you are planning on visiting in May, make sure to take part in the two of the city’s best food, beer and wine events – ‘Rosalia Festival and OTP Bank Gourmet Festival ‘which take place on May annually and remember to pack an umbrella.
+Since rain showers become more prevalent on May.
 If you are looking for an icy getaway then make sure to visit Budapest either December or February.
 Especially, visiting Budapest in December is a great choice as the whole city is in the Christmas spirit at this point.
 You can visit Christmas markets, go ice skating at a pop-up ice rink or enjoy the beautifully decorated shops and streets.

 Explore Budapest in foot

 Stroll through the city to get the most out of the Budapest.

 Like most major European cities, Budapest also has many free walking tour companies that are great options for the more budget conscious travellers.
 While the tours are free, the tour guides work for tips, which you should absolutely give at the end of every tour.

 Get a glimpse of cities most iconic places while crisscrossing the city centre on the Pest side of the Danube River and take a long walk to the west side of Buda Hill, where you will be walking to see important sites of the city while underneath was miles of interconnected caves that served as a hospital during World War II.
 You can tour some of the caves in the Hospital in the Rock Museum or take a cave tour.